Quantum-amplified global-phase spectroscopy on an optical clock transition

 We prepare a squeezed state whose $S_y$ variance is enlarged by a factor of $23(4)$ compared to the quantum projection noise of the CSS (Fig. \ref{fig:figure_4}a).
 During the effective time-reversed dynamics, this variance is reduced as we increase the duration $\tau^{(-)}$ of the second (unsqueezing) pulse.
 We obtain a minimal normalized variance of $3.5(7)$ for $\tau^{(-)}=0.29\times \tau^{(+)}$.
 This variance exceeds the ideal value of 1, mainly due to deleterious effect of the residual entanglement between the atomic spin and the light leaving the cavity~\cite{Braverman2019} (see \cite{supp}).

 Having completed the time-reversal calibration step, we lower the entangling light intensity by $40\%$ to the level for which the metrological gain is expected to peak.
-In order to reduce the impact of clock laser noise, we resort to a sequential differential phase measurement~\cite{Schioppo2017,Norcia19,Takamoto2011,Nicholson12,Robinson2024,Zheng2022} by implementing two identical rotary-echo GPS sequences on $\ket{\uparrow}\to\ket{\text{c}_{\downarrow}}$ and $\ket{\downarrow}\to\ket{\text{c}_{\uparrow}}$ transitions.
+In order to reduce the impact of clock laser noise, we resort to a sequential differential phase measurement~\cite{Schioppo2017,Norcia19,Takamoto2011,Nicholson12,Robinson2024,Zheng2022} by implementing two identical rotary-echo GPS sequences on $\ket{\uparrow}\to\ket{\text{c}_{\downarrow}}$ and $\ket{\downarrow}\to\ket{\text{c}_{\uparrow}}$ transitions (see Methods).
 These two transitions are separated by a frequency difference of $\Delta_{\uparrow \downarrow} =2\pi \times 25.3$ kHz, allowing us to work with Rabi frequency of $\Omega=2\pi\times 4.55$ kHz with no transition cross-talk (see Methods).
-In order to minimize the interval between the pulses on the two transitions, we adopt an interleaved interrogation (see the pulse diagram above Fig. \ref{fig:figure_4}b-f).
+In order to minimize the interval between the pulses on the two transitions, we adopt an interleaved interrogation (see the pulse diagram above Fig. \ref{fig:figure_4}b-d).

 We next characterize the signal enhancement due to entanglement.
 The red points in Fig. \ref{fig:figure_4}b compare the signal $S_y/S$ of the time reversal sequence with entangled states to the reference signal for the unentangled CSS (gray points) as we sweep the relative optical phase $\alpha$.
-We observe an increased slope of $-2.5(1)$ near $\alpha=0$ in the time-reversal sequence, higher in magnitude by $8.0(3)$ dB than the perfect unentangled sequence.
-We also note that time reversal amplifies the slope by $10.2(4)$ dB compared to the CSS reference sequence without squeezing, which features a reduced slope of $0.77(1)$.
+We observe an increased slope of $-2.5(1)$ near $\alpha=0$ in the time-reversal sequence, resulting in a $8.0(3)$ dB increase in the signal power, compared to the perfect unentangled sequence.
+We also note that time reversal amplifies the signal power by $10.2(4)$ dB compared to the CSS reference sequence without squeezing, which features a reduced slope of $0.77(1)$.

 To verify that the observed quantum amplification offers phase sensitivity below the SQL, we also evaluate the spin noise in $S_y$ at the end of the sequence.
 Figure \ref{fig:figure_4}\textbf{c} (\ref{fig:figure_4}\textbf{d}) shows the histogram of $S_y/S$ ($S_z/S$) measured in presence (absence) of squeezing-unsqueezing dynamics around $S_y/S=0$ ($S_z/S=0$).
 The CSS noise features a normalized variance of $1.1(2)$, consistent with the SQL (see Methods).
 In contrast, the normalized variance measured after the quantum amplification of $3.6(5)$ visibly exceeds its benchmark counterpart of $2.5(4)$.
 This is explained by the amplification of the residual laser noise in the sequential sequence at the level of $10\%$ of the SQL.